 You could think of this as the future 'Mensa home.’
 It is set to make our hectic lives much easier, regardless of where we are.

 This seamless and worry-free experience in our homes is the undoubted benefit, but it does come with challenges too.
+With at least 500 connected devices set to be present in the average home of the future, how on earth will we keep track of them?
 It’s no wonder that together, your Smart Home ecosystem will generate a sea of data on a scale never seen before.
 How and where will all that data be processed?
 Your home alone certainly won’t be able to process it all.

 What’s clear is that data is fast becoming the new household utility, but it needs cleaning up.
 Outside help will be needed to do that.
 All the data generated by the software behind the smart devices in your home will need to sit and be processed somewhere – something that a data centre can do for you.